ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 Most of the time you will be a consumer of generic code rather than a producer.
 It is useful to understand the introductory generic material in [C09_Generics].
-Occasionally you will need to know the material in this chapter.
+Occasionally you will need the material in this chapter.

 ## Variance